Language Guide (proto 2)

 a message type does not imply any relationship between the outer type and the

 extended type.
-In particular, the above example does not mean that Photo
+In particular, the earlier example does not mean that Photo

 .
 All it means is that the symbol